capultra/capultra.github.io/_posts/2013-04-01-enduring-pain.md

 tags: []
 comments: []
 ---

-<p>Strength, stamina, fitness.
-These are the words that endurance athletes evoke, but these attributes play a much smaller role than one may think.</p>
+Strength, stamina, fitness.
+These are the words that endurance athletes evoke, but these attributes play a much smaller role than one may think.

-<p>Endurance sports are about enduring pain.</p>
+Endurance sports are about enduring pain.

-<p>It takes many hours of training to build up sufficient strength, stamina and fitness to be able to complete an event like a marathon or an Iron Man, but these will only take an athlete so far.
-Once you can run for an hour or two, you can run all day <em>provided you can work through the pain</em>.</p>
+It takes many hours of training to build up sufficient strength, stamina and fitness to be able to complete an event like a marathon or an Iron Man, but these will only take an athlete so far.
+Once you can run for an hour or two, you can run all day _provided you can work through the pain_.

-<p>And that's what endurance training is about - facing the agony, defeating it mentally, and completing the distance.  <em>Beating</em> the distance.
-The training re-inforces the mindset that <em>pain is temporary<&#47;em> and that it will pass (or at least move to another body part).</p>
+And that's what endurance training is about - facing the agony, defeating it mentally, and completing the distance. _Beating_ the distance.
+The training re-inforces the mindset that _pain is temporary_ and that it will pass (or at least move to another body part).

-<p>As my long runs get longer I spend more and more time in the Pain Cave but I've learned that pain is a fluid enemy.
+As my long runs get longer I spend more and more time in the Pain Cave but I've learned that pain is a fluid enemy.
 It attacks in waves but usually passes in a few miles.
 Most of my training is focused not on fitness but on teaching my mind that it can push through these agonising periods.
-And I get stronger each time.</p>
+And I get stronger each time.